Tornquist/Time-Client/README.md

 Time is a multipurpose time and event tracking system.

-This repository contains logic for the iOS and macOS client applications.
+This repository contains logic for the iOS client application.